microsoft/reactxp/README.md

 npx create-rx-app AppName
 ```

+By Default the project will be created in TypeScript.
+However if you prefer JavaScript instead, add `-J` or `--javascript` when creating the project.

 This will create a directory called **AppName** inside the current working directory.
 Inside **AppName**, this will generate the initial project structure and install all of its dependencies.
 Once this installation is done, there are some commands you can run in the project directory:

 - `npm run start:web` - runs the Web version of the app in the development mode